arekbauer/Cadence/README.md

 ## ✨ Features

 - Secure Spotify Login: Authenticate using the official Spotify Android SDK for a seamless and secure login experience.
 The app gracefully falls back to a web-based flow if the Spotify app is not installed.

-  ...  (to be added)
+- Your Listening Stats: View your top tracks and top artists from different time periods: the last month, the last six months, and the last 12 months.

+- Sonic Profile: Get a unique analysis of your musical taste.
+Cadence analyses the audio features of your top tracks to reveal your personal "sonic profile," showing you whether you lean towards music that is energetic, danceable, acoustic, or happy.

+- Genre Deep Dive: Discover the micro-genres that define your listening habits.
+Cadence goes beyond broad categories to show you a ranked list of your most-played specific genres, from "permanent wave" to "garage rock revival."

+- Intelligent Recommendations: Get song recommendations based on a selection of your favourite tracks or artists.
+Perfect for building the ultimate playlist.

+- New Release Radar: Never miss a new drop from your favorite artists.
+Cadence checks for new albums and singles from the artists you follow and listen to most, keeping you up-to-date.

 ## 🛠️ Tech Stack & Architecture